amanzour/structure-informed-rna-inverse-design/README.md

 #  Secondary-structure-Informed RNA Inverse Design

+Secondary-structure-informed RNA Inverse Design, or simply structure-informed-RNA-inverse-design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
 ![](/tertiaryedges.png)

 Secondary-structure-informed RNA Inverse Design, or simply structure-informed-RNA-inverse-design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
 The original code and methodology were adopted from **gRNAde** [gRNAde: Geometric Deep Learning for 3D RNA inverse design](https://arxiv.org/abs/2305.14749), Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, Alex Morehead, and Pietro Liò. gRNAde: Geometric Deep Learning for 3D RNA inverse design. *ICML Computational Biology Workshop, 2023.* and is analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.
  For more information on using original code for training, testing, and also RNA design, see [gRNAde GitHub page](https://github.com/chaitjo/geometric-rna-design).

+## Similarity to gRNAde
 Similar to gRNAde, Structure-informed RNA design generates an RNA sequence conditioned on one or more 3D RNA backbone conformations.
 RNA backbones are featurized as geometric graphs and processed via a multi-state GNN encoder which is equivariant to 3D roto-translation of coordinates as well as conformer order.
 Model decoder and sequence design is similarly order-invariant.

+## Difference from gRNAde

+### Major
-Major differences from gRNAde: 1.
-There are different edge-types (primary-, secondary-, and tertiary-structure) in the input graph (above image). **Note** The software needs an independent RNA secondary-structure identification tool.
+1. There are different edge-types (primary-, secondary-, and tertiary-structure) in the input graph (above image). **Note** The software needs an independent RNA secondary-structure identification tool.
 It currently relies on [x3dna-dssr](https://x3dna.org/), which reads the corresponding pdb file(s) and determines all the canonical and non-canonical base pairs, i.e.,the secondary-structure edge types of the input graph.
 2. Positional encoding of edges is eliminated.
 3. If multiple 3D backbones are provided, the GNN encoder treats them as separate inputs, only pooling updated node embedings at the final stage in the decoder.
 The reason for this choice of model architecture is to increase expressiveness of RNAs with multiple stable structures, such as riboswtiches.

+### Minor
+1. Edge determination in the original `gRNAde` was according to `k-means` clustering of node locations.
+Here, there were three different edge types.
+The tertiary-structure edge types were done similar to the roginal method.
+However, the clustering algorithm used here was `dbscan`.
+The rational was that we were more interested in extracting relative positioning of nodes (nucleotides) in cavities.
+2. Rhofold and ribonanzanet components were eliminated.
+There is currently no built-in 3D structure validation of predictions in the metrics.

 ## Installation